-Project 1: Development of FHB Resistant Wheat Varieties for the Gulf Coast.
+Project 1: Development of FHB Resistant Wheat Genotypes Adapted to the Gulf Coast and Use of DHs to Expedite.

 1. What are the major goals and objectives of the project?

 Fusarium Head Blight (FHB) is a major limiting factor of wheat production in Louisiana and adjacent Gulf Coast states, and has significantly contributed to declining wheat acreage.
 Losses to FHB in the Gulf Coast are attributable to patterns of heavy rainfall during anthesis, increased production of corn, and a lack of adapted varieties with FHB resistance.